OmarElalfy0/Cyber-Apocalypse-CTF-2023/Misc/Remote computation/README.md

 ![Alt text](./connect.png "connect")

 But we are too slow ...

 So, we need to create a program to do that
-I created a python program that connect to the ip and calculate and answer questions rapidly
+I created a python program that connect to the ip then calculate and answer questions rapidly
 ```
 import socket